 Scholarships and Financial Assistance

 We are committed to helping you finance your education.
-In addition to grants, loans, and work-study offered University-wide, the College of Liberal Arts and Sciences offers scholarships for current students.
-Additionally, many ENMU students work part-time jobs on campus to help finance their education.
+Many ENMU students receive some sort of financial aid in the form of grants, loans and scholarships offered University-wide.
+Additionally, the College of Liberal Arts and Sciences offers 50 scholarships for which you can apply.

 Service and Mutual Interest Organizations

 When you receive a BAAS degree with a digital electronics concentration, you can look forward to an enhanced career in your field.
-You may pursue careers in: designing, testing, and maintaining digital electronic circuits and systems, PLD programming and operations, and applications of computer and microprocessor in system design.
-Other opportunities might include new opportunities in management, or even a new career in a related field.
+You may pursue careers in: designing, testing, and maintaining digital electronic circuits and systems, PLD programming and operations, and applications of computers and microprocessors in system design.
+Other opportunities might include new opportunities in management or a new career in a related field.
 In addition to advisors and departments, Career Services offers free job placement assistance to all students, so if you are looking for another job, we can help you find it.